RSZ-Nld/Si4735_Display/README.md

 ### “Top Pcb Finish”
 ![Photo 4]( https://github.com/RSZ-Nld/Si4735_Display/blob/master/949.jpg)

+4735_Display.zip Are the Gerber files for the pcb.

-A video of the radio:  https://youtu.be/0avQV0qei24
+Video of the radio:  https://youtu.be/0avQV0qei24